 Why should we welcome refugees?

-In just the last two years, we have seen shocking and disturbing events that have displaced people from their homes and countries.
+In just the last three years, we have seen shocking and disturbing events that have displaced people from their homes and countries.

 In late 2021, tens of thousands of people fled their homes in fear of persecution and violence as the Taliban assumed power in Afghanistan.
-Many young children, like 11-year-old Rahim, came to Australia unaccompanied by any member of their family, in order to be kept safe and seek refuge and asylum.
+Many young children came to Australia unaccompanied by any member of their family in order to be kept safe and seek refuge and asylum.

-In February of this year, distressing scenes emerged as Ukraine was invaded by Russia.
+In 2022, distressing scenes emerged as Ukraine was invaded by Russia.
 It has since been reported that over 5 million refugees were forced to leave their homes, communities and lives to seek safety in other countries.

 As human beings, we are united by the rights and personal freedoms that we all enjoy; the right to self-determination, the right to be valued and respected, and the right to personal freedom.
 Everyone deserves to live in safety and have their human rights respected.